mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 "Linyu," thi said, "lead the way."

-I recalled the path through the trees with my feet, each step a little closer to the memory of home I knew from before Lissa.
+I recalled the path through the trees with my feet, each step a little closer to the memory of home I knew from before Shinna.
 The others didn't see the forest the way I did: a continuum of cause and effect, of quiet patterns in the noise of reality.
 Everywhere we stepped, the ground was a mash of half-melted snow and fallen leaves, wilted by the cold snap.
 Even the path, tread out by the footsteps of guardians, had changed to adapt to the forest.
 A fallen branch since removed by the mystery of decay, a colony of diving bugs making a new home in the ground; every deviation was proof that life had endured in spite of our insistence of boundaries and borders, roads and railways.
 It would continue to do so.

 Upon my arm was Annu, nearly blind from a relapse of the strange Kanosin infection thi seemed to have.
 Shinna's party ignored hae as if to assume thi was an addict, requiring nothing further than to know that thi had been a servant of the kanosin peddler extraordinaire.
 Their ignorance frustrated me; not out of pity but of disdain for their will to maintain it.
 I wanted to show them that Annu was good.
 I wanted to show them the giant wound that Annu had suffered to save me, that thi knew of a way to save us.
 I wanted to show them how wrong they were about hae.
 But I couldn't trust them yet.